Breinify/brein-api-library-java/README.md

 ##### Placing temporalData triggers

-Temporal triggers will provide <....> information.
+Temporal Intelligence API provides temporal triggers and visualizes patterns enabling you to predict a visitor’s dynamic activities.
+Currently this will
+cover:
+* Current Weather
+* Upcoming Holidays
+* Time Zone
+* Regional Events

 They can be requested like this:

 ```Java
 // create a user you are interested in